-Monitor For the lower NFSRestart resource:

-The monitor agent function does nothing.
+■ The monitor agent function does nothing.

-For the upper NFSRestart resource:

-If the value of the NFSLockFailover attribute is 1, the agent monitors smsyncd daemon.
-It restarts the smsyncd daemon if it is not running.
-Monitors the statd and lockd daemons.
+- If the value of the NFSLockFailover attribute is 1, the agent monitors smsyncd daemon.
+It restarts the smsyncd daemon if it is not running. - Monitors the statd and lockd daemons.

-Offline For the lower NFSRestart resource:

 Restarts all the NFS daemons that the upper NFSRestart resource stopped previously.

-For the upper NFSRestart resource:

-Terminates the statd and lockd daemons to clear the lock state.
-Terminates the nfsd and mountd daemons to close the TCP/IP connections.
-Terminates the smsyncd daemon if the daemon is running.
+- Terminates the statd and lockd daemons to clear the lock state. - Terminates the nfsd and mountd daemons to close the TCP/IP connections - Terminates the smsyncd daemon if the daemon is running.

-Clean For the lower NFSRestart resource:

 Restarts all the NFS daemons that the upper NFSRestart resource stopped previously.

-For the upper NFSRestart resource:

-Terminates the statd and lockd daemons to clear the lock state.
-Terminates the nfsd and mountd daemons to close the TCP/IP connections.
-Terminates the smsyncd daemon if the daemon is running.
+- Terminates the state and locked daemons to clear the lock state. - Terminates the nfsd and mountd daemons to close the TCP/IP connections. - Terminates the smsyncd daemon if the daemon is running.

+nfsconf.vfd

-Action nfsconf.vfd Checks the runlevel information of the system service nfslock to confirm that the lock daemons do not come online automatically after reboot. lockdir.vfd Verifies that the NFS lock directory (which is specified by the LocksPathName attribute of NFSRestart) is on shared storage.
+Checks the runlevel information of the system service nfslock to confirm that the lock daemons do not come online automatically after reboot.

-State definitions
+lockdir.vfd

+Verifies that the NFS lock directory (which is specified by the LocksPathName attribute of NFSRestart) is on shared storage.

 ONLINE Indicates that the daemons are running properly.

 OFFLINE Indicates that one or more daemons are not running.

 UNKNOWN Indicates the inability to determine the agent's status.